Battjmo/Resaled/README.md

 1. The ability to follow a listing, and have those listings appear in a separate feed on a user's profile page.

+2. Adding multiple photos per listing, viewable in a slideshow window, so you can see the backs of the listings, tags, etc.

-2. The ability to leave comments on other user's listings, preferably with filtering because comments are the very most dangerous part of the internet.
+3. The ability to leave comments on other user's listings, preferably with filtering because comments are the very most dangerous part of the internet.

-3. Complex savable filters for every aspect of listings.
+4. Complex savable filters for every aspect of listings.

 Thanks for reading, and enjoy the app!